kdshah6593/the-sports-report-frontend/Notes.md

 # Next Steps

-17. Error handling

 18. ReadME(s)

 # Stretch Goals
-1. Finishing Adding a Profile Page Component
+1. Profile Page Component
-- Header comp needs to update the HandleClick Function
-- Create a Profile Component
-- Create a Route in App.js for it that uses login authetincation function
+    - User can edit acccount information (needs to be updated in backend)
-- User can delete account from this page
+    - User can delete account from this page (needs to be updated in backend)